arshsisodiya/ProjectFizilion/docs/index.md

 # Hello.
 ## Myself ElytrA8.
-Have a look at my [Repo](https://github.com/ElytrA8/ProjectFizilion) to deploy Fizilion USERBOT.
+Have a look at my [Repo](https://github.com/ElytrA8/ProjectFizilion) to deploy Fizilion bot.
 To use user bot we should have an idea about vars.
 ## envoirnment VARS.